Le Corsaire: Act 1

 Medora asks Conrad to release the women slaves.
 To this he agrees.
 However, one of his men – Birbanto – objects and begins a fight.
 Conrad subdues him.
-Meanwhile, Isaac tries to escape.
-The corsairs who are opposed to Conrad’s release of the women convince Isaac to stay long enough to give Conrad a flower sprayed with a sleeping potion.
+Meanwhile, Lankendem tries to escape.
+The corsairs who are opposed to Conrad's release of the women convince Lankendem to stay long enough to give Conrad a flower sprayed with a sleeping potion.

 Later, at dinner, Medora dances for Conrad.
-Isaac gives to her the flower with the sleeping potion, asking that she give it to Conrad.
+Lankendem gives her the flower with the sleeping potion, asking that she give it to Conrad.
 She does this, and when he smells the flower he falls asleep.
 Corsairs surround Medora, threatening her.
 Defensively, she stabs Birbanto in the arm and faints into the arms of the corsairs, who take her away.
 Conrad awakens and sets out to recapture Medora.